What is Achilles Tendonitis?

 Improper shoe selection, particularly using high heels over many years, increases your odds of developing the condition.
 This is because high-heeled shoes cause your calf muscles to contract, leaving the tendon with a lot less slack in it, if no stretching is done.
 This degeneration means that the Achilles Tendon does not possess its normal tensile strength and may be liable to rupture with continued sporting activity.

-If you need to find out more about how our Integrated Pain-X™ (IPX™) System can help with your Achilles Tendonitis, Call us now at 6438 2900 and get a FREE comprehensive Top-to-Toe Body Analysis worth $80! (terms and conditions apply)!!
+If you need to find out more about how our Integrated Pain-X™ (IPX™) System can help with your Achilles Tendonitis, Call us now at 6438 2900 and get a FREE Body Analysis + Consultation worth $120! (terms and conditions apply)!!

 Click here for more information.